Dodger infield of Garvey, Lopes, Cey and Russell: Aftermath

-Garvey left for the San Diego Padres on a contract of $6.6 million over five years in the winter of 1981.
-He helped prove a veteran presence for the Padres in four seasons with the team while also setting a record for most consecutive games played by a National League player in his first game back at Dodger Stadium.
-The streak lasted until 1983 at 1,207 games, which was third longest in MLB history at the time.
+Garvey left for the San Diego Padres on a contract of $6.6 million over five years in the winter of 1983.
+He helped provide a veteran presence for the Padres in four full seasons, plus part of a fifth, with the team while also setting a record for most consecutive games played by a National League player in his first game back at Dodger Stadium.
+His streak, which had begun in September 1975, lasted until 1983 at 1,207 games, which was third-longest in MLB history at the time.
 Lopes was sent away by the Dodgers before the 1982 season started due to a trade to the Oakland Athletics that gave rookie Steve Sax the chance to start at second base.
-The same would happen for Cey, who traded by the Dodgers to the Chicago Cubs in 1983.
-Russell would end his career with the Dodgers in 1986, having played all seventeen years with the team, with his games played being second most in franchise history and most since the move to Los Angeles; he joined the team as a coach in 1994 before being hired to manage them in 1996, where he led them to one playoff appearance in three years.
+The same happened to Cey, who was traded by the Dodgers to the Chicago Cubs in 1983.
+Russell's career with the Dodgers ended in 1986, having played all 17 years with the team, with his games played being second-most in franchise history and the most since the franchise moved to Los Angeles; he joined the team as a coach in 1994 before being hired to manage them in 1996, where he led them to one playoff appearance in three years.